Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 1. Readflix
 * Using for loop in Flask [Here](https://www.geeksforgeeks.org/python-using-for-loop-in-flask/)
 * how to position an element bootstrap [Here](https://www.geeksforgeeks.org/bootstrap-positioning-an-element-with-examples/)
+* Python string length | len() method Example [Here](https://www.guru99.com/python-string-length-len.html)
+* Using the len() Function in Python [Here](https://realpython.com/len-python-function/)
+* MongoDB — What is the best way to retrieve a random document from a collection?
+[Here](MongoDB — What is the best way to retrieve a random document from a collection?)

 2. Collections
 * “how to display information if button is pressed flask” [Here](https://www.codegrepper.com/code-examples/python/how+to+display+information+if+button+is+pressed+flask)